Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 Stressful walks are a thing of the past now that you know why your dog keeps pulling on her leash.
 Luckily, this is a common, fixable problem with several simple solutions.

 Small changes, like walking in groups or switching to a no-pull harness, can completely transform your dog.
-Even pups in need of training can learn how to take a calm stroll through the park.
+Even pups needing training can learn to take a calm stroll through the park.

-So, put on your walking shoes, get out their leashes, and start walking!
+So, put on your walking shoes, get your leashes, and start walking!